mdb/QuietLogger/readme.txt

-QuietLogger is a minimal Wordpress theme type set in Baskerville and coded with HTML5.
+Quiet Logger is a minimal Wordpress theme type set in Baskerville and coded with HTML5.

 **********************